PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 MEDICATIONS

 Some of our staff has been certified in Medication Administration.
 Medication cannot be administered without parental permission and doctor’s orders for each medication prescribed.
-Permissions must be renewed annually.

 Any child who requires medication that may need to be administered or carried while at camp must have documentation on file and must speak with the Camp Supervisor before the medication will be allowed at camp.
 This includes ALL over the counter medications.

-• All medications must be kept in their original container, with the child’s name, birth date, the medication name, dosage amount, time to be given, route to be given, and expiration date clearly legible.
+- All medications must be kept in their original container, with the child’s name, birth date, the medication name, dosage amount, time to be given, route to be given, and expiration date clearly legible.

-• A Permission for Medication form must also be filled out and on file with the child’s other medical forms.
+- A Permission for Medication form must also be filled out and on file with the child’s other medical forms.

-If an emergency Epi Pen or inhaler is needed, we ask parents to provide one for us to keep and treat as we do with all other medication.
-The emergency medication will be taken with us for all field trips.
+If an emergency epi pen or inhaler is needed, we ask that parents/guardians provide one for us to keep and treat as we do with all other medication.

 Campers who wish to carry their medication by themselves must have a complete Self Carry form on file prior to the medication being allowed at camp and being self-carried with Doctor’s instructions in a secure location in their backpack.
 We may ask for your child to demonstrate competency in self-administering their medication before they will be allowed to self-carry.

 Sunscreen & Bug Spray—are considered medication by the state; please mark “yes” on the ePACT Camper Heath Registration Form if you would like counselors to apply your children’s sunscreen.
-Campers who bring their own sunscreen and/or bug spray must have the bottle labeled clearly with their first and last name.

 Personal sunscreen and bug spray will not be shared between campers or staff.